 Awarded credit (based on prior credentialing, education, experience, and previous elective coursework) = 30 hours

-Additional Elective Courses = 3 hours (at any accredited college or university)
+Additional Elective Courses = 3 hours (offered through OU-Norman and/or OUHSC)

-Total OUHSC hours for Bachelor of Science Degree = 61 hours
+Total OUHSC/OU hours for Bachelor of Science Degree = 61 hours

-The semester curriculum sequence is set up to be an 18 month program beginning with the Fall semester.
-Students who begin the curriculum in the Spring may not be able to complete the curriculum in the 18 month timeframe.
+The semester curriculum sequence is designed to be an 18-month program beginning with the Fall semester.
+Students who begin the curriculum in the Spring semester may not be able to complete the curriculum in an 18-month timeframe.
 Students who have other obligations and want a lighter course load may elect to complete the degree in 24-60 months.
+Click to see other course sequence options; two other Fall start options, and two other Spring start options.
+Ultimately, students have 60 months to complete all coursework required for graduation, so the curriculum can be tailored to the students timeline.

 |First Year Experience Selective Course